The best hotels in Zadar

 Opening hours vary by season.
 Entry costs around 30-40 HRK.
 The combination of the church, the adjacent Forum ruins, and the Archaeological Museum nearby makes this the densest concentration of historical interest in Zadar.
 Allow 2 hours for the whole complex.

-Zadar's best neighborhoods
+Zadar's best hotel regions

 Zadar's Old Town sits on a narrow peninsula jutting into the channel.
 The Sea Organ and Greeting to the Sun installations are on the western tip.
 Hotels on the Kalelarga pedestrian street and near the Roman Forum put you at the center of everything.
 Borik resort area, 3 kilometers northwest, has a beach and is good for families.
 Diklo, further north, has a quiet upscale hotel on the water.